This article helps you:

 Depending on the details of your analysis, you may also be able to generate an event segmentation chart based on the values of your event or user properties.

-This option is accessible from the Advanced drop-down menu in the Measured As Module.
-In an Event Segmentation chart, you can write formulas that Amplitude will apply to the events you've included in your analysis.
-To read more about each formula and see some examples of use cases, see our Custom Formulas article.
+In an Event Segmentation chart, you can write formulas for Amplitude to apply to the events you include in your analysis.
+To read more about each formula and see some examples of use cases, see Custom Formulas.

 Read this article to learn about how to interpret your Event Segmentation chart.